Department of Health Informatics & Information Management

 Grade Mode: Standard Letter

 HIM 3390.
-Principles of Management in HIM.
+Principles of Management in HIIM.

 This course provides a study of the principles of management in healthcare and related organizations.
-The course provides the opportunity to apply the fundamentals of management including ethical decision making and human resources in the expanded role of the HIM Professional.
+The course provides the opportunity to apply the fundamentals of management including ethical decision making and human resources in the expanded role of the HIIM Professional.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.